Renovate your GitOps

 Because workloads must be declared, it provides transparency around what versions of applications are running.

 Recently, GitOps has become more popular within the Kubernetes community.
-We’ve seen new tooling to support GitOps like FluxCD, ArgoCD, and GitOps toolkit.
-While it GitOps has solved many problems for organizations, it’s also led to some challenges.
+We’ve seen new tooling like FluxCD, ArgoCD, and GitOps toolkit.
+While it has solved many problems for organizations, it’s also led to some challenges.
 As our ability to deploy and manage software has become easier, we’ve also increased the number of things we need to manage.
 Staying on top of all the recent versions of these systems can sometimes feel like a full time job.

 ArgoCD is an incubating project in the Cloud Native Computing Foundation (CNCF).
 It enables declarative delivery of workloads to Kubernetes through GitOps.
 One of the nice things about ArgoCDs Application model is that it lets you point at Helm charts stored in git.
 This is convenient because Renovate can identify these charts and manage the versions of dependencies within them.

 As a result, we have an automated cycle that self-manages.